Wambosa/rpg-world/README.md

 - WARN: todo.
 	- there is a major clash in the player concept. at times it is a socket connection while other times its an actual instance of class Player
 	- the GameServer class should only be concerned with the socket connection. i'll need to verify this assumption and refactor the GameServer class for clarity
-- a better time server
+- a better time sync (timezone mismatch? or unsynchronized clocks)
 	- until i improve the time sync in the code itself, removing time.windows.com is ideal
 	- replace with pool.ntp.org [lifehack](http://lifehacker.com/5819797/synchronize-your-windows-clock-with-an-alternative-time-server-to-increase-accuracy)
 - the idea of players.self and players.other wants to be a dictionary or array